Companies that use Loop Returns

 Analyzed and validated by Henley Wing Chiu

-Loop Returns We detected 2,538 customers using Loop Returns, 489 companies that churned or ended their trial, and 115 customers with estimated renewals in the next 3 months.
+Loop Returns We detected 2,549 customers using Loop Returns, 507 companies that churned, and 115 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (46%) and the most common company size is 2-10 employees (54%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date